Tracing Property in a Texas Divorce

-There are several methods of proof that may be used in the tracing process.
-Available methods of proof include spousal testimony, expert testimony, documentary evidence, and inventory documentation.
-Generally, mere testimony that property is separate is insufficient unless it is corroborated by documentary evidence.
+A spouse must present clear and convincing evidence to establish that an asset is their separate property.
+There are several methods of proof that may be used, including spousal testimony, expert testimony, documentary evidence, and inventory documentation.
+Generally, the spouse’s testimony alone is insufficient unless it is corroborated by documentary evidence.
 An exception to this general rule exists where testimony is not contradicted and the testimony is clear, accurate, and free from suspicion.
-Even though it is possible that testimony alone may be enough to prove separate character, the testimony of a spouse should always be corroborated by testimony of another witness or documentation.
-Any documentary evidence used as proof should establish the time and manner by which the property was obtained, and any liquidations, sales, or exchanges of the property.